 Standard treatment of asthma includes inhaled beta2-agonists for the treatment of acute symptoms and in conjunction with daily low-dose inhaled corticosteroid ("ICS") monotherapy as a first-line maintenance treatment.
-The anti-immunoglobin E ("Anti-IgE") monoclonal antibody omalizumab and IL-4Ra antagonist dupilumab can be prescribed for individuals with asthma who are uncontrolled on ICS therapy and demonstrate evidence of either allergic or eosinophilic asthma, respectively.
-In addition, other biologics targeting the IL-5 pathway, e.g., mepolizumab, benralizumab and reslizumab, as well as tezepelumab, which targets the thymic stromal lymphopoietin ("TSLP"), are available for patients with severe asthma with all but tezepelumab targeting the eosinophilic asthma subtype.
+The anti-immunoglobin E ("Anti-IgE") monoclonal antibody omalizumab and IL-4Ra antagonist dupilumab can be prescribed for individuals with asthma who are uncontrolled on ICS therapy.
+In addition, other biologics targeting the IL-5 pathway, e.g., mepolizumab, benralizumab and reslizumab, as well as tezepelumab, which targets the thymic stromal lymphopoietin ("TSLP"), are available for patients with severe asthma.
 While these therapies are generally effective, they are administered via injection or infusion and their targets are downstream of CCR4, presenting a market opportunity for an oral, upstream alternative.